Pinterest Pixel

 Best Practices for Superscript Use

-Another is the inconsistency of formatting throughout the presentation, which can confuse the audience or detract from the overall professional look.
-Font size is another concern; exponents that are too small can be challenging to read, while those too large may overpower the base numbers.
+Another is the inconsistency of formatting throughout the presentation.
+It can confuse the audience rom the overall professional look.
+Font size is another concern – exponents that are too small can be challenging to read, while those that are too large may overpower the base numbers.

-How do you easily insert a superscript in PowerPoint?
+How to easily insert a superscript in PowerPoint?

 How to do 2 squared on PowerPoint?

-How do I insert superscript or subscript symbols quickly?
+How to insert superscript or subscript symbols quickly?

 If you like this Excel tip, please share it